decretist/Dissertation/Chapter4/chapter4.md

 *Decretum*, and as not having been added to or changed in the second recension, the text for that *dictum* is included in the first recension sample.
 This rule is applied on a per-*dictum* basis.
-Second, if a *dictum* is in the text of the Friedberg edition, and is not listed in Winroth's appendix as being in the first recension, in either unmodified or modified form, the text for that *dictum* is included in the second recension sample.
+Second, if a *dictum* is in the text of the Friedberg edition and is not listed in Winroth's appendix as being in the first recension, in either unmodified or modified form, the text for that *dictum* is included in the second recension sample.
 This rule is applied